-Brendan Rodgers urged Leicester players to seize opportunities and secure their Champions League qualification when they faced Chelsea in the rematch of their FA Cup final victory on Tuesday.
+Brendan Rodgers urged Leicester players to seize their opportunities and secure their Champions League qualifiers when they face Chelsea in the second leg of their FA Cup final victory on Tuesday.

 “Everything is still in our hands,” Rodgers said.
-“The actors were absolutely brilliant up to this point.
-We have European football, now we have two matches where we have to enter the top four. ”
+“The players have been absolutely perfect up to this point.
+We have European football, now we have two games where we need to be in the top four. ”

-Leicester is in third place, two points ahead of Chelsea, with two matches left, but Liverpool's dramatic Late victory means last year's champions are just a further point.
+Leicester is in third place, two points ahead of Chelsea, two games left, but Liverpool's dramatic late victory means last year's champions are just one point ahead.

-“It's a great header for Alisson's to score,” Rodgers said.
-“But we focus on ourselves and we have a great opportunity to qualify.
-With two games remaining, we aim to get him. "
+“It's a great header for Alisson to score,” Rodgers said.
+“But we are focused on ourselves and we have a great opportunity to qualify.
+With two games left, we aim to get it. ”

-Saturday's finale was a tight match set by Youri Tielemans' stunning goal, and Rodgers anticipates a similar event on Tuesday.
-He said: “I think it will be tactically the same.
-Two super organized teams, it will be a tight match.
+Saturday's final was a tight match determined by Youri Tielemans' stunning goal, and Rodgers expects a similar event on Tuesday.
+He said: “I think it would be the same tactically.
+Two super organized teams, it's going to be a tight match.
 This was her beauty.
-The neutrals may be looking 5-4 for an FA Cup final but the two teams are pushing, organizing, not much luck in the game and finally a moment from Youri and a moment of quality from Kasper [Schmeichel] allow us to win the trophy.
+Neutrals may be looking 5-4 for an FA Cup final but the two teams are pushing, organizing, not a lot of luck in the game and finally a moment from Youri and a quality moment from Kasper [Schmeichel] lets us win the Cup.

-“If tomorrow night is the same, I'll be really pleased.
-They are in the Champions League final because they have an incredible cast.
-We know that we will need to work really, really hard, act equally aggressively and see if we can seize our opportunities. ”
+“If it's the same tomorrow night, I'll be really glad.
+They're in the Champions League final because they have an incredible roster.
+We know we're going to have to work really, really hard, act equally aggressively, and see if we can seize our opportunities. ”

 Rodgers spoke firmly about a new possibility.
 He signed on for Tielemans after his lead role: “There is no last one.
 He's clearly signed to the club, he's clearly a player I love working with and we'll see what the summer brings with that. ”